Gor (1987) Gor (1987) -***

 Of course it stands to reason that a philosopher who was also a sci-fi writer would use his fiction as a showcase for his ideas about the Way Things Ought to Be.
 What makes Norman so much more interesting than, say, Ayn Rand (despite his espousal of an ideology every inch as horrifying as hers) is the setting he chose for that showcase— Gor, a barbarous planet that shares Earth’s orbit on the opposite side of the Sun, ruled over by a race of nigh-omnipotent insects who use their super-science to keep the human population at the social, cultural, and (with a few exceptions) technological level of the early Iron Age.
 Imagine your most annoying Libertarian Facebook friend writing erotic John Carter fanfic, and you’ll be close to the tenor of the Gor novels.
 Or at any rate, you’ll be close to the lunatic self-caricatures they eventually became.
 The first few books, written in the late 1960’s, are actually pretty engaging fantasy adventure yarns, with just enough darkly kinky sex to set them apart from their antecedents of three and four decades past, and their viewpoint character is an Earth man who is appalled at the way of life in Norman’s utopia, even as he gradually yields to its pull upon some atavistic layer of his personality.
 Their emphasis is less on captivity, rape, and sex-trafficking than on barbarians riding into battle on the backs of giant, man-eating eagles.
 In short, those first few Gor books would have made an excellent basis for a 1980’s Conan the Barbarian cash-in— so inevitably, the Gor movies we actually got were written by people who never bothered to read the source material, and were shot by Italians with no money for giant eagles, dinosaurs of burden, or insectoid demigods.
 And incredibly enough, Gor and Outlaw of Gor didn’t even deliver the sleaze that had long since become the novels’ reason for being by 1987, despite the involvement of international sleaze-master Harry Alan Towers as producer.

-Let’s begin with a few words about our hero, Tarl Cabot (Urbano Barberini, from Demons and Terror at the Opera).
+Let’s begin with a few words about our hero, Tarl Cabot (Urbano Barberini, from Demons and Opera).
 In the first book, Tarnsman of Gor, he was basically a clever rogue who faked his way into an associate history professorship at a small New England college because he couldn’t think of anything he especially wanted to do with his life.
 His bizarre first name was a clue to the history of his largely unknown father— a John Carter-like adventurer who apparently was taken to Gor and back several times before settling permanently on the alien world.
 In Gor, however, Cabot is just some schmuck, and nobody even seems to notice that he’s the only person named “Tarl” on the entire planet.
 Cabot does still teach a college class for which he has no apparent qualifications, although I’m hard pressed to tell you what its ostensible subject might be.
 The one time we see him in mid-lecture, he’s blathering about Gor, the hidden Counter-Earth which he has no reason to suspect exists, and of which subsequent action will suggest that he’s never heard.
 Towers and fellow screenwriter Rick Marx have also invented for Tarl a fickle and fairly awful girlfriend (Ann Power), along with a rival for her affections (Arnold Vosloo, of Steel Dawn and Darkman II: The Return of Durant).
 This Tarl-Beverly-Norman triangle feels like something out of a teen sex comedy, and seeing it played out by characters who are supposed to be adults is just freakish.

 Anyway, Beverly was supposed to go on a camping vacation with Cabot over spring break, but she has changed her mind on the completely reasonable grounds that camping vacations are pure misery for civilized people.
 Cabot goes it alone, but crashes his car en route to the mountains.
 That’s when his ring— a souvenir from the father he never met, whom the movie will never again mention— teleports him to Gor for no fucking reason.
 I have to assume that this is because there was no money in the budget for him to be abducted by a UFO for reasons that are hinted at but not explained until the second sequel.
 I’m honestly not sure which of those two plainly sub-optimal approaches is superior.